 Because of the incredibly deep snow, few people hike the entire trail in winter.
 Rather, they prefer to use a combination of transportation methods, including dog sleds, fatbikes, cross country skis, and hiking with snowshoes.
 The winter trail strays slightly from the summer route, as it traverses frozen lakes where possible, but it is around the same 160 km length.
-To organise a combination trip, contact Arctic Incoming (based in Sisimiut) or Albatros Arctic Circle (based in Kangerlussuaq) who can usually coordinate all modes of transport.
+To organise a combination trip, contact Hotel Sisimiut & Tours (based in Sisimiut) or Albatros Arctic Circle (based in Kangerlussuaq) who can usually coordinate all modes of transport.
 Greenland Extreme also offer a guided cross country ski tour on the ACT.

 You can even turn your winter ACT experience into a competition by participating in the Arctic Circle Race.
 This is a cross country skiing race that starts and ends in Sisimiut and extends over three days.
 The route is not the same as the Arctic Circle Trail, but they do overlap in places, and the total length is around the same.

 This Facebook group about polar and ice cap travel is a useful resource for those considering a winter crossing of the Arctic Circle Trail.
-You can also view the entire winter trail on Google Street View, to get an idea of what the landscape looks like.
+You can view the entire winter route on Google Street View (drop the man between Sisimiut and Kangerlussuaq to see the street) and get an idea of how the landscape looks like.